A look around the region on Central American Independence Day, where five countries celebrate the 201st anniversary of independence from Spain.

 #202AñosDeIndependencia #202añosGT pic.twitter.com/dw5VLkWtn1

 Cientos de guatemaltecos disfrutaron del inicio del tradicional Desfile Cívico Escolar con la presentación del Ballet Folklórico del @InguatPrensa. #202AñosGT #Guatemala #🇬🇹 #202AñosDeIndependencia pic.twitter.com/3APmQGrZRx

 Honduras is also ready to party today.
 Not many countries deserve a break more than Honduras, so here’s wishing Happy Independence to Catrachos everywhere!
 In her speech at the National Stadium, President Xiomara Castro reaffirmed her commitment to the end of coups and “narco-dictators”.

 — Noticieros Hoy Mismo (@HoyMismoTSI) September 15, 2023

 Nicaragua still labors under the brutal Ortega regime and it’s painful to watch developments in that country, where there’s very little to celebrate.
 Independence means, after all, living without fear.
 At least, it should.

 From us to you, wherever you are in the region, enjoy your Central American Independence Day!

-It’s been a tough two years without real celebration in the region.
-And we know that times are hard and not getting easier anytime soon for most Central Americans.
+We know that times are hard and not getting easier anytime soon for most Central Americans.
 But we live in a beautiful part of the world, in a group of amazing countries – let’s give thanks for that and enjoy our independence for another year.
 Happy Central American Independence Day to all!